-As associate counsel at Woodward and Company, Ava’s practice spans the fields of Aboriginal rights and title, the duty to consult and accommodate, the Crown’s fiduciary obligations to First Nations, and treaty land entitlement.
+As a partner at Woodward and Company, Ava’s practice spans the fields of Aboriginal rights and title, the duty to consult and accommodate, the Crown’s fiduciary obligations to First Nations, and treaty land entitlement.

 Ava is originally from Ojibwe and Lakota territory in Minnesota, later coming to Canada to study and practice Aboriginal law.
 She was first called to the bar in 2011 and began working for Woodward and Company in 2015.
 Since then, she has represented myriad First Nations communities and individuals, fiercely negotiating and pursuing justice on their behalf.

 Backed by a Bachelor of Science in wildlife ecology & rural sociology from the University of Wisconsin-Madison and a Juris Doctor Degree from the University of British Columbia, Ava’s current work is specialized in major Aboriginal litigation.

 Ava is a member of the Law Society of British Columbia.
 She’s been recognized and awarded multiple times for her academic and professional achievements, including the 2010 Marlee G. Kline Prize for best paper and the 2009 Superior Court Judges’ Scholarship for high academic standing.

 ^ Denotes a ULC